jakobpfeifer135/Employee-Tracker/README.md

 # Employee-Tracker

 - What was your motivation?
-to learn how to implement express.js into a local storage type program where we can store user data in real time
+to learn how to utilize databases and both having seeded data as well as user implemented data as well
-- Why did you build this project? to increase my familiarity with not only express.js but object oriented programming as well
+- Why did you build this project? to increase my familiarity with not only inquirer but mysql as a whole
 - What problem does it solve?
-storing user data in real time to utilize express.js client side servers
+storing user data in real time to utilize mysql as well as filtering data as much as possible for each individual table
 ## Table of Contents